 Even as the streetwear world quickly adopted jogger pants, menswear held them at a distance.
 Amongst blazers and button-downs, the tapered-and-cuffed shape seemed oddly informal and generally out of place.

 As high-fashion brands collaborate with streetwear designers – or, in the case of Louis Vuitton, make them creative director – those divisions are now ever the muddier and intentionally so.

 Supreme sees nothing of selling button-downs and blazers, while it’s not rare to spot hooded silhouettes, slouchier fits, anoraks, and camouflage prints on the runway.
 Thus, with joggers shedding their “nothing but casual” reputation, it’s only fitting to polish them up a bit.

-Using the Smart Style Gym Jogger Sweatpants as your foundation, begin with your top: A fitted tee or relaxed button-down, in a contrasting shade, gets you started.
-From here, a jacket’s a necessity:
+Begin with your top: A fitted tee or relaxed button-down, in a contrasting shade, gets you started.
+From here, a jacket is a necessity: